Managing databases in Yandex StoreDoc

 -

-Enter the database name and click Create.
+Enter a database name and click Create.

 A database name may contain Latin letters, numbers, underscores, and hyphens.
 The name may be up to 63 characters long.
 Such names as